-A quasi-experimental cohort study evaluating a conditional economic incentive on first-dose COVID-19 vaccination rates among older adults in South Africa
+A quasi-experimental evaluation of a financial incentive for first-dose COVID-19 vaccination among adults aged ≥ 60 years in South Africa

 Abstract

-COVID-19 vaccination coverage in South Africa remains low despite increased access to vaccines.
-On November 1, 2021, South Africa introduced the Vooma Voucher program, which provided a small guaranteed financial incentive, a Vooma Voucher redeemable at grocery stores, for COVID-19 vaccination among older adults, a population most vulnerable to serious illness, hospitalization, and death.
+COVID-19 vaccination coverage in South Africa (RSA) remains low despite increased access to vaccines.
+On November 1, 2021, RSA introduced the Vooma Voucher program which provided a small guaranteed financial incentive, a Vooma Voucher redeemable at grocery stores, for COVID-19 vaccination among older adults, a population most vulnerable to serious illness, hospitalization, and death.
 However, the association of financial incentives with vaccination coverage remains unclear.

 Results

-The Vooma Voucher program was associated with a 7.15-12.01% increase in daily first-dose vaccination in November 2021 compared to late October 2021.
-The incentive accounted for 6,476-10,874 additional first vaccine doses from November 1-27, 2021, or 8.31-13.95% of all doses administered to those aged ≥60 years during that period.
-This result is robust to the inclusion of controls for the number of active vaccine delivery sites and for the nationwide Vooma weekend initiative (November 12-14), both of which also increased vaccinations through expanded access to vaccines and demand creation activities.
+The Vooma Voucher program was associated with a 7.15-12.01% increase in daily first-dose vaccinations in November 2021 compared to late October 2021.
+Overall, the incentive accounted for 6,476-10,874 additional first vaccine doses from November 1-27, 2021, or 8.31-13.95% of all doses administered to those aged ≥60 years during that period.
+This result is robust to the inclusion of controls for the number of active vaccine delivery sites and for the nationwide Vooma vaccination weekend initiative (November 12-14), both of which also increased vaccinations through expanded access to vaccines and demand creation activities.

-Financial incentives for COVID-19 vaccination led to a modest increase in first dose vaccinations among older adults in South Africa.
-In addition to financial incentives, expanded access to vaccines may also results in higher vaccination coverage.
+Financial incentives for COVID-19 vaccination led to a modest increase in first dose vaccinations among older adults in RSA.
+Financial incentives and expanded access to vaccines may result in higher vaccination coverage.

 Trial registration number (SANCTR)